Trusted-AI/AIX360/README.md

 [![Build Status](https://travis-ci.com/IBM/AIX360.svg?branch=master)](https://travis-ci.com/IBM/AIX360)
 [![Documentation Status](https://readthedocs.org/projects/aix360/badge/?version=latest)](https://aix360.readthedocs.io/en/latest/?badge=latest)

-The AI Explainbability 360 toolkit is an open-source library that supports interpretability and explainability of data and machine learning models.
+The AI Explainability 360 toolkit is an open-source library that supports interpretability and explainability of data and machine learning models.
 The AI Explainability 360 Python package includes a comprehensive set of algorithms that cover different dimensions of explanations along with proxy explainability metrics.

 The [AI Explainability 360 interactive experience](http://aix360.mybluemix.net/data) provides a gentle introduction to the concepts and capabilities by walking through an example use case for different consumer personas.
 The [tutorials and example notebooks](./examples) offer a deeper, data scientist-oriented introduction.
 The complete API is also available.